Pascua2020/DockerGHA4/README-English.md

 This GitHub Actions workflow automates the process of building and publishing a Docker image to multiple registries.
 Here's a step-by-step explanation:

-Workflow Name
+🔷️Workflow Name

 name: Publish Docker image: This workflow is named "Publish Docker image."

-Trigger
+🔷️Trigger

 on: push: The workflow is triggered whenever a change is pushed to the main branch.

-Job Details
+🔷️Job Details

 Job Name

 push_to_registries: The job is called "Push Docker image to multiple registries."

-Environment
+🔷️Environment

 runs-on: ubuntu-latest: The job runs on the latest Ubuntu environment.